huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 ## Your first Argilla Space

-In this section, you'll learn to deploy an Argilla Docker Space and use it for data annotation and training a sentiment classifier with [SetFit](https://github.com/huggingface/setfit/), a few-shot learning library.
+In this section, you'll learn to deploy an Argilla Space and use it for data annotation and training a sentiment classifier with [SetFit](https://github.com/huggingface/setfit/), an amazing few-shot learning library.

 ### Duplicate the Argilla Space Template and create your Space

 The easiest way to get started is by [duplicating the Argilla Docker Template](https://huggingface.co/spaces/argilla/argilla-template-space?duplicate=true).
-You need to define the **Owner** (your personal account or an organization you are part of), a **Space name**, and the **Visibility**, which we recommend to set up to Public if you want to interact with the Argilla app from the outside.
+You need to define the **Owner** (your personal account or an organization), a **Space name**, and the **Visibility**.
+To interact with the Argilla app with Python, you need to setup the visibility to `Public`.
 Once you are all set, click "Duplicate Space".

 <div class="flex justify-center">
 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/spaces-argilla-duplicate-space.png"/>
 </div>

-Once you have duplicated the template space, the space will have the `Building` status, once the status says `Running` your space is ready to be used.
+Once you have duplicated the space, you'll see the `Building` status and once it becomes `Running` your space is ready to go.
 If you don't see the Argilla login UI refresh the page.

-For quick experimentation, you can jump directly into the "Create your first dataset" section.
-If you want to add some access restricitions keep reading the "Setting up secret environment variables" at the end of this document.
+For quick experimentation, you can jump directly into the next section.
+If you want to add access restrictions, go to the "Setting up secret environment variables" at the end of this document.
+Setting up secret variables is recommended for longer-term usage.

 <Tip>
-If you want to customize the title, emojis, and colors of your Space, go to "Files and Versions" and modify the README.md file and edit the metadata section.
+If you want to customize the title, emojis, and colors of your space, go to "Files and Versions" and edit the metadata of your README.md file.
 </Tip>

 ### Create your first dataset

-Once your Argilla Space is running, you can start interacting with the it using the Direct URL you'll find in the "Embed this Space" option (top right).
-Let's say it's `https://dvilasuero-argilla-setfit.hf.space`.
-This URL will give you access to a full-screen, stable Argilla app, but will also serve as an endpoint for interacting with Argilla Python library.
+Once Argilla is running, you can use the UI with the Direct URL you'll find in the "Embed this Space" option (top right).
+You'll see a URL like this: `https://dvilasuero-argilla-setfit.hf.space`.
+This URL gives you access to a full-screen, stable Argilla instance, and is the `api_url` for interacting with Argilla Python library.

 <div class="flex justify-center">
 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/spaces-argilla-embed-space.png"/>